 Adding to the confusion was the letter's postmark, which reads "nonprofit org.
 U.S. postage paid."

 "Usually when we get things from the Registrar of Voters it doesn't have that (stamp).
-I've never seen that on something from the government," Worthington
+I've never seen that on something from the government," Worthington said.

 The postmark indicates a bulk mail discount, said Registrar spokesman Guy Ashley, who chalked the mistake up to human error.